 It should be noted that, depending on the scope of their Application for Accreditation, some Assessors may not be accredited to assess against the full scope of the SAC.
 CSPs should therefore check the entitlement of the Assessor to address their service(s), whilst at the same time it is incumbent upon Assessors to do likewise and advise potential client CSPs where the scope of the required Assessment services exceeds that of their Accreditation.
 Although this is not anticipated to be a frequent problem it is nonetheless a real possibility which needs to be accounted for.

-Performing the Assessment
+Performing Assessments

 The CSP shall submit to its contracted Assessor the following documents as the minimum set required by Kantara Initiative.
 The Assessor may have its own processes which require additional submissions from the CSP which will be a matter of private contract between those parties.
 This clause primarily addresses the responsibilities which Accredited Assessors have in performing a Kantara assessment.
-The CSP’s minimum required document set is its:
+CSPs shall provide, as a minimum, the following required document set:

 TMLA, counter-signed by Kantara Initiative;